kzhangnd/bible-verse/jsfrontend/README.md

     Located in the top right hand corner, the My Favorites button takes the user to a page in which they can add there favorites verses to a textbox located at the bottom of the page.

 **Add to "My Favorites":**
     The user can type in a chapter number and verse number and add a verse to the bottom textbox by clicking the "Add to MyFavorites" button.
-De

 **Delete from "My Favorites":**
     The user can delete a verse from their favorite verse section by typing in the chapter number and verse number and clicking "Delete from "My Favorites".